knpuniversity/javascript/knpu/ep1-basics/fixing-this-bind.md

 would let us call `this.updateTotalWeightLifted()`.

 But wow, that's a lot of work, and it'll be a bit ugly!
 Instead, there's a simpler way.
-But first, realize that whenever you have an anonymous function like these, you *could* refactor them into individual methods in your object.
-If we did that, then I recommend binding them to guarantee that `this` is the `RepLogApp` object.
+First, realize that whenever you have an anonymous function. you *could* refactor it into an individual method on your object.
+If we did that, then I would recommend binding that function so that `this` is the `RepLogApp` object inside.

-But if that feels like overkill and you want to keep using anonymous functions, then go above the callback and add `var self = this`.
-The variable `self` is not important in any way - I just made that up.
+But if that feels like overkill and you want to keep using anonymous functions, then simply go above the callback and add `var self = this`.
+The variable `self` is *not* important in any way - I just made that up.
 So, it doesn't change inside of callback functions, which means we can say `self.updateTotalWeightLifted()`.

 Try that!
 Ah, it works *great*.

 So there are two important takeaways: